dsuryd/dotNetify/DevApp.ViewModels/Docs/APIs/Multicast.md

 public class HelloWorld : MulticastVM
 {
   public string Greetings => "Hello World!";

+  protected override void Dispose(bool disposing) {}
 }
 ```

 When a client disconnects, the _Dispose(bool disposing)_ method will be invoked to give you the chance to process the disconnection.
-The instance is only disposed  after the last client disconnects, in which case the _disposing_ argument will be true.
+The instance is only disposed  after the last client disconnects, marked by _disposing_ argument value of true.

 #### Partitioned Instances